 Understand the levers specifically impacting your clients and prospects.
 Of the trends I just listed, which ones are most important to your clients and prospects right now?
 Those are the levers to pay closest attention to because they can signify opportunity.
 Additional levers impacting them are internal levers such as organizational challenges, key initiatives, financial results, and the current vision of top leadership.

 Align your sales activities with their buying process.
 This is an exercise I take my clients through on a regular basis.
 Can you pinpoint all the steps in a client’s buying process?
 While there will be some commonalities from client to client, they will also have their nuances.
 For example, does a twist in the decision-making process take you by surprise?
 Are there multiple iterations of a proposal before it’s final?
 Or maybe there are there additional steps to take once a client agrees to work with you that you weren’t aware of.
 When you know the nuances of their decision-making and buying processes, you can better align your activities to keep momentum.
-For more on this, read this article on supply-chain thinking in sales.

 Stay aware of trigger events.
 The above strategies help you create long-term intelligence with your clients.
 Trigger events have a shorter shelf life but are equally as impactful because they can accelerate the decision process.
 Trigger events are either internal or external and signify that a client may need to move from their current status quo.
 Status quo (or a non-decision) is a silent competitor to always be vigilant of — especially during these times of disruption where clients aren’t necessarily looking to introduce additional change.
 Staying on top of triggering events can help you to take a leadership role with your prospects and clients, and they can open doors where you may not have been able to open them before.
 If you work in an organization with multiple service lines and breadth of experience, look for trigger events that aren’t necessarily in your wheelhouse.
 This will help you to open doors to other areas of the client’s business.
 If they’re a current client, this approach will help you to better cross-sell your firm’s services.